Attractor-driven matter: Details of numerical implementation

 \section{Details of numerical implementation}

-The simulation results presented in this paper were performed by first solving the chaotic dynamical system using the inbuilt ode45 solver in $\mathtt{MATLAB}$ and then coupling it with the particle's motion.
-We have attached example $\mathtt{MATLAB}$ codes in the Supplemental Material that simulate some of the behaviors presented in this manuscript.
-In this section, we provide more details for the implementation of the interactions between active particles.
+The simulation results presented in Sec.~\ref{Sec: Active matter} of this paper were performed by first solving the chaotic dynamical system for the internal state space, using the inbuilt ode45 solver in $\mathtt{MATLAB}$, and then coupling it with the particle's motion using an explicit Euler method.
+Alternatively, the simulation results presented in Sec.~\ref{Sec:EvolvingInternalStateSpace} were performed by simultaneously solving the chaotic dynamical system for the internal state space and its coupling with particle dynamics.
+Here, a fourth order Runge-Kutta method was used for the former, while an explicit Euler method was used for the latter.
+We have provided example $\mathtt{MATLAB}$ codes in the Supplemental Material, that simulate some of the behaviors presented in this manuscript.
+In this section, we provide more details for the implementation of the interactions between attractor-driven particles.